pi4-uiuc/2017-bootcamp/lessons/data/11-hadoop-mr.md

 -   What other sorts of problems can you think of that MapReduce would work well for?  _classification problems, network problems ([some ideas](https://stackoverflow.com/questions/12375761/good-mapreduce-examples#12375878))_

 -   This exercise will focus on using MapReduce to sift electrical grid data for threshold-level power excursions.
 The base data set contains *phasor measurement unit* (PMU) data.
 It is fairly dirty and may require cleaning (or the algorithm may be robust against dirty data).
     -   Examine [`pmu_map.py`](	https://s3.us-east-2.amazonaws.com/math-su17/scripts/pmu_map.py).
 What does this program do, in an MR sense?
+You will need to use `s3://math-su17/scripts/pmu_map.py` for the Mapper.
     -   Implement a Hadoop Streaming realization of this code from start to finish, as above.
+Use `aggregate` as the Reducer again.
+Send the data to an S3 bucket you control.
+(Create one ahead of time.)
     -   How could these data, once identified, be useful?  (correlate with weather, solar magnetic activity, other nonlocal grid events)